guilatrova/latrovacommits-articles/posts/2021/2021-07-18-exceptions-structure/post.en-us.md

 Also, they don't even matter.
 If any of these exceptions are raised, your team needs to investigate it anyway, and I hope they look at the stack trace to find details and figure out root causes.

 After all, it's impossible to be prepared for everything.
-Maybe the database config is wrong, maybe the env variable is not set, etc.
+Maybe the database config is wrong, maybe the env variable is not set, you never know!

 ## 🏗️ When to create?

 Given that you understand what an exception is and represents, you might feel like it's simple to create them now.

-Sometimes is not that clear though.
-The [Effective Python book on Chapter 2 Item 14](https://amzn.to/3bEVHpG) ["**Prefer exceptions to returning None**"](https://github.com/SigmaQuan/Better-Python-59-Ways/blob/master/item_14_prefer_exceptions.py) for example.
+Sometimes it's not that clear though.
+The [Effective Python book on Chapter 2 Item 14](https://amzn.to/3bEVHpG) recommends ["**Prefer exceptions to returning None**"](https://github.com/SigmaQuan/Better-Python-59-Ways/blob/master/item_14_prefer_exceptions.py) for example.

 I recommend going beyond that.